wadler/edprelude-pages/docs/index.md

 Demonstrating that you are using EdPrelude's definition of the length function compared to Prelude's.

 ### Uninstalling
-If you ever want to uninstall EPrelude, you can navigate to the same file (or re-download it if you've deleted it) and run the command below:
+If you ever want to uninstall EdPrelude, you can navigate to the same file (or re-download it if you've deleted it) and run the command below:
 `$ sudo ./uninstall.sh` *(This command will require root access.)*

-#### Updating EPrelude:
+#### Updating EdPrelude:
-To update EPrelude, download the newest version from the link above, follow the instructions for installing again.
+To update EdPrelude, download the newest version from the link above, follow the instructions for installing again.
 You will be prompted before overwriting any of the old versions of files; confirm each overwrite to update.